mongodb/specifications/source/client-side-encryption/tests/README.rst

 Assert that an error was raised.

-Case 8: setting precision errors if the type is not a floating point
+Case 8: setting precision errors if the type is not double or Decimal128
 ````````````````````````````````````````````````````````````````````
 This test case should be skipped if the encrypted field is ``encryptedDoublePrecision``, ``encryptedDoubleNoPrecision``, ``encryptedDecimalPrecision``, or ``encryptedDecimalNoPrecision``.